DKFZ-ODCF/AlignmentAndQCWorkflows/README.md

 ## WGBS Data Processing and methylCtools

 The current implementation of the WGBS workflow uses [methylCtools](https://github.com/hovestadt/methylCtools) requires a patched BWA version.
-Note that the methylCtools version in this repository is not as new as the one in the official Github repository.
-Furthermore,
+Note that the methylCtools version in this repository differs from the one in the official Github repository.

 ## Recompiling the D-based Components